 During 2016 the rollout of new IT-systems continued and we started to see these systems improve our capabilities in risk management, as they improved transparency to the local operations and markets.
-In addition, Konecranes adjusted its market presence, channel strategy, and supply operations to address specific market needs credit risks of our customers are mitigated with advance payments, letters of credit, payment guarantees, and credit insurance where applicable.
-By using these tools and carefully monitoring customer payments, we have been able to successfully limit our credit risks.
+In addition, Konecranes adjusted its market presence, channel strategy, and supply operations to address specific market needs.